 Learn what happens when taxpayers don’t receive their tax identification numbers quickly, or when they switch to an SSN

 Form 1099-B: The basis is probably wrong for employees who exercised nonqualified stock options

-Most of the time, employees will need to adjust their reported basis to avoid being taxed twice
+Most of the time, employees will need to adjust their reported basis to avoid being taxed twice on nonqualified stock options

 Look no further: Tax-reduction opportunities start with the return